vidjil/vidjil/doc/user.md

 ## The sequence panel (bottom panel)

-Nucleotide or amino acid sequences of selected clones can be inspected using the Sequence panel.
+The sequence panel shows, for the selected clones:

-We invite you to read "[What is the sequence displayed for each clone ?](#what-is-the-sequence-displayed-for-each-clone)" below before using this tool.
+ - the nucleotide or amino acid *sequences* -- see below "[What is the sequence displayed for each clone ?](#what-is-the-sequence-displayed-for-each-clone)"
+ - some *features* on these sequences

-### Select clones to inspect
+### Selecting clones for inspection

+Clones can be (un)selected by several ways:

-  - Select a single clone : click on it's representative element in any panel. (it can be a plot in the gridpanel, a line in the graph panel or an entry in the list panel)
+  - Select one clone: click on its representative element in any panel (a plot in the gridpanel, a line in the graph panel, or an entry in the list panel)
-  - Select multiple clone : it's possible to do a rectangular selection of an area of the grid panel using a click-and-drag to select multiple clones at the same time.
+  - Select multiple clones at once:  click-and-drag a rectangular selection of an area of the grid panel
   - Add a clone to the selection : Ctrl+click
-  - Remove a clone from the selction : click on the 'X' at the left.
+  - Remove a clone from the selection : click on the 'X' at the left
-  - Remove all selected clone : click on the background of the grid.
+  - Remove all selected clones : click on the background of the grid panel

-The first clone selected is often used as the reference when further inspecting the sequences

-##  Using the sequence panel tools

-At the top of this panel you can find a menu providing multiple tools to inspect the sequences, that are in order:

 ### Cluster: regroup clones

-This button will create a cluster with the selected clones a cluster of clones will appear like a single clone in the application with the first selected clone acting as it's representative.
+The `cluster` button will create a cluster with the selected clones Such a cluster will appear as a single clone, with the first (largest) selected clone acting as its representative.

-### Align:
+### Align

-provide an alignement of the sequences, the sequence of the first clone in the list is used as the reference and all the other sequences are aligned against it. by default
+The `align` button aligns all the selected sequences, the sequence of the first (largest) clone used as a reference.

-  - `-` is a gap.
+  - `*` is a match
-  - `*` is a match.
+  - `-` is a gap
-  - a single line under a character is a mismatch.
+  - a single line under a character is a nucleotide mismatch
-  - a double line under a character is a mismatch that does not impact the resulting amino acid sequence.
+  - a double line under a character is a silent nucelotide mismatch (not impacting the resulting amino acid sequence)
-  - `#` in an Amino acid sequence indicate a frameshift in the junction.
+  - `#` in an amino acid sequence indicates a frameshift in the junction (and thus an unproductive sequence)

-  look at the available options available in the sub-menu "[Alignement Settings](### Alignement settings)" below to see how to customize.

-### Data Colums
-Every clone can have a lot of different available data depending on the analysis software used for the processing, use this menu to select which data you want to be displayed alongside the clone name.

-### Alignement settings
-Customize the alignement display
+The alignment settings `⚙` menu allows to customize such alignements, by

-  - highlight mismatch
+ - highlighting mismatches
-  - hide match
+ - hiding matches
-  - switch between Amino Acid and nucleotidic sequence
+ - switching between amino acid and nucleotide sequences

+### Data Columns

+The analysis software, on some configurations, may provide additional data for each clone.
+The data columns `‖` menu allows to select such data.

 ### External Analysis: Further sequence analysis with external software